xiaoxianyu-office/mm/Mobs/Options.md

       * Wether or not the mob should have AI. //Will override any settings specified in AIGoalSelectors!//
       * As opposed to AIGoalSelectors, this will work on Enderdragons and Withers.
       * Defaults to false.
+      * Note that any mob with NoAI: true will never cast a skill under the Skills: tab.

 **NoDamageTicks:\[number\]**